DC Talk: Nu Thang (1990–1992)

 Their follow-up full-length release, Nu Thang, and a Christmas three-song EP titled Yo!
 Ho!
 Ho!, were both released in 1990.
 Nu Thang had two successful singles: "I Luv Rap Music" and "Can I Get a Witness".
-Apart from dealing strictly with Christian themes, the band incorporated songs addressing social issues, such as racism in the song "Walls" and abortion in "Children Can Live Without It".
+Apart from dealing with strictly Christian themes, the band incorporated songs addressing social issues, such as racism in the song "Walls" and abortion in "Children Can Live Without It".
 The hip hop/pop styling of the album earned the band attention, expanding the group's audience, and by 1991, Nu Thang had sold 200,000 copies.
 The band became an opening act for Michael W. Smith and received a Dove Award.
 The release of their Rap, Rock, n' Soul video garnered a wider audience for the group, being certified gold for long form video.

 In 1992, a year after its release, Nu Thang sold more than 300,000 copies and gave the trio two more Dove Awards.
 In addition to the increasing attention that the group began to receive, DC Talk appeared on The Arsenio Hall Show that same year.
 "Nu Thang" was eventually certified gold, selling over 500,000 copies, an impressive feat for a Christian artist at that time.

 Free at Last (1992–1994)

 In November 1992, the group released their third album, Free at Last, which was eventually certified platinum by the RIAA in 1995.
 In 2001, CCM ranked "Free at Last" as the ninth best album in Christian music.
 The album included a cover version of the Bill Withers song "Lean on Me" and a remake of "Jesus Is Just Alright", originally recorded by the Art Reynolds Singers.
 Free at Last stayed at the No. 1 spot on the Billboard CCM sales chart for 34 weeks and was the band's first album to top the Christian Albums chart.
 DC Talk became one of the first contemporary Christian groups to perform on late-night television when, on November 12, 1993, the band performed "Jesus Is Just Alright" on The Tonight Show with Jay Leno.
 Free at Last also garnered the group's first Grammy Award for Best Rock Gospel Album in 1994.
-The success of the album is attributed to the group moving away from a strictly rap sound to a blend of hip hop and pop.
+The success of the album is attributed to the group moving away from a rap sound to a blend of hip-hop and pop.
 The album also prompted the filming of a documentary film with the same name.
 In 1994, the band released a Christmas single, "We Three Kings", on the album "Joyful Christmas".